 The Fund has entered into an investment management agreement with Pantheon, a limited partnership organized under the laws of the State of Delaware and registered as an investment adviser under the Investment Advisers Act of 1940, as amended.
 Affiliated Managers Group, Inc. ("AMG") indirectly owns a majority of the interests of the Investment Manager.
 Investment management fees are paid directly by the Fund to the Investment Manager at the annual rate of 0.70% of the net assets of the Fund as of the end of each month, determined before giving effect to the accrual of the investment management fee being calculated or to any purchases or repurchases of interests of the Fund or any distributions by the Fund.
 The Investment Manager has agreed to waive its investment management fee paid by the Fund with respect to any period during which the only investment security held by the Fund is that of another investment company registered under the 1940 Act.
-Investment management fees waived under this investment management fee waiver may not be recouped by the Investment Manager in subsequent periods.
-During the fiscal year ended March 31, 2023, the Investment Manager waived all investment management fees payable by the Fund in the amount of \$8,827,985.
+Investment management fees waived under this investment management fees waived under this investment management fees waived under the investment management fees waived under the subsequent periods.
+During the fiscal year ended March 31, 2025, the Investment Manager waived all investment management fees payable by the Fund in the amount of \$28,833,763.